farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

     destination port range: 3389 while keeping other options at their default value.

 d.
-[Optional] Set up a remote desktop server on your VM by following the steps
+Set up a remote desktop server on your VM by following the steps
     described [here]
     (http://www.tweaking4all.com/software/linux-software/use-xrdp-remote-access-ubuntu-14-04/).
     In short you need to run the following commands: